SettleMint

 Required databases

-Create three databases with dedicated owners before installation:
+Create the required databases with dedicated owners before installation:

 DatabaseOwnerNotes